-Apart from Toyota 3.0 v6 Engine Problems that create discomfort sometimes, the engine is pretty much powerful compare to other brands.
+Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 Toyota is a brand that has been established in the market for decades.